 Outstanding borrowings under these credit facilities will be paid in part from the proceeds of this offering.
 Upon the completion of this offering, we expect to enter into a new credit facility consisting of a \$150.0 million revolver and a term loan of \$100.0 million, and draw down amounts sufficient to pay any outstanding balance on our existing credit facility after the application of proceeds from this offering.
 The \$150.0 million revolver will contain a \$50.0 million letter of credit sub-facility, a \$25.0 million Swingline loan sub-facility, and a Euro sub-facility for which Euro borrowing capacity is limited to the loan value of foreign collateral.
 Both the term loan and the revolver will initially bear interest at either LIBOR plus 2.50% or at the Base Rate (the higher of the Bank of America prime rate or the Federal Funds rate plus 0.50%) plus 1.50%.
 Thereafter, interest rate margins for the credit facility will be calculated based on our consolidated leverage ratio.
-Each Swingline loan will bear interest at the Base Rate plus the interest rate margin calculated for the credit facility.
+Each Swingline loan will bear interest at the Base Rate plus the interest rate margin calculated for the credit facility, and borrowings under the Euro sub-facility will bear interest at LIBOR plus the interest rate margin calculated for the credit facility.
 The term loan and revolver will bear interest, upon our election, at either the Base Rate or LIBOR plus the interest rate margin calculated for the credit facility.
 The annual commitment fee on the revolver will be 0.5% and the administrative agent will initially receive a fee of \$50,000.
 We expect to have sufficient funds available to meet our ongoing liquidity requirements for at least the next 12 months.